zentroxx/Zentroxx/README.md

 I am a Fivem Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Norway.

-- I develop on a FiveM server called SHARP.
+- I develop on a FiveM server called NXT.
-- I have worked on LUA for 3 years now, and JS for 1 year.
+- I have worked on LUA for 4 years now, and JS for 1 year.
 I'm still a Pepega.
 - I was not born with ski on my feets.

 ---